 4.1.
-In light of the above, the EC has concluded that he no longer meets the fit and proper person requirements to hold position as officer in any licensee of the FSC inasmuch as he has been unable to perform his relevant functions as director of the Company properly and efficiently as required under section 20(1)(a)(iii) of the FSA.
+Following careful consideration of his written representations, the EC has concluded that he no longer meets the fit and proper person requirements to hold position as officer in any licensee of the FSC inasmuch as he has been unable to perform his relevant functions as director of the Company properly and efficiently as required under section 20(1)(a)(iii) of the FSA.
 This has resulted in the Company being used to commit the abovementioned breaches and unsound business conduct.

 - 4.2.
 The EC has consequently disqualified him from holding position as officer in any licensee of the FSC for a period of nine (9) years pursuant to sections 7(1) (c) (iv) and 52(3) of the FSA. - 4.3.
-This decision shall take effect immediately after a period of 21 days from the date of this decision notice.

-5. Application to the Financial Services Review Panel (the "FSRP")

-Mr Mehta may make an application to the FSRP for a review of the above decision of the EC, within 21 days from the issue of this notice.
+This decision shall take effect immediately after a period of 21 days from the date of this decision notice. - 5.
+Application to the Financial Services Review Panel (the "FSRP") - 5.1.
+Mr Yat Poa may make an application to the FSRP for a review of the above decision of the EC, within 21 days from the issue of the notice.
 Such an application must be made by registered post, specifying the reasons for the review, in accordance with section 53(4) of the FSA.
 A copy of the application must be sent, by registered post, to the FSC.